AgusAbarca/prototipo_shop/readme.txt

 Thank you for using our template!

-For more awesome templates please visit IG @Jorgerj22
+For more awesome templates please visit IG @Arizona.agencia

 Copyright information for the template can't be altered/removed unless you purchase a license.
-More information about the license is available here: @Jorgerj22
+More information about the license is available here: @Arizona.agencia

 Removing copyright information without the license will result in suspension of your hosting and/or domain name(s).